NHS Scotland recommends that the flu vaccine is offered to all:

 People with certain health conditions are at greater risk from flu.

-View the list of conditions and diseases that can make flu more dangerous on NHS inform's flu vaccine pages (external website).
+View the list of conditions and diseases that can make flu more serious on NHS inform's flu vaccine pages (external website).

 Adults in care settings